Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: Analytical consideration

-Figure \ref{fig:eff(Q)} shows the dependence of $\eta_{\rm p2c}$ on the coupling rate and internal losses for the locked detuning and fixed other parameters (silicon nitride \cite{dmitriev2021hybrid}).
-We can see that both $\kappa_c$ and $\kappa_0$ can not be chosen arbitrary.
-We can introduce $\kappa_{\rm max}=\sqrt{27P/P_0/4\ \ }\kappa_0$ , which bounds $\kappa_c$ [see horizontal part of red line in Fig. \ref{fig:eff(Q)}] and $\sqrt{4/27}\kappa_{\rm max}$ bounds $\kappa_0$ [see intersection of red line and red dash-dotted line in Fig. \ref{fig:eff(Q)}].
-Note that the $\kappa_{\rm max}$ actually does not depend on $\kappa_0$ as $P_0\propto \kappa_0^2$ and thus consists only of other trivial parameters and pump power.
-Another important observation is that the maximum efficiency always lies on the $f=1$ curve, confirming our previous speculations.
-So, for the optimal conversion for both definitions of the conversion efficiency and both maximum detuning values we obtain $f=1$ (e.g. the power should be minimized to just above the threshold) and strong overcoupling $\eta=1$.
-The maximum efficiency for the given system parameters can be estimated with \eqref{eff_p2c} with $f=1$, $\eta=1$ and $d_2=D_2/\kappa_{\rm max}$.
+{First consider the case of fixed pump power $P$ and second-order dispersion $D_2$.} Figure \ref{fig:eff(Q)} shows the dependence of $\eta_{\rm p2c}$ on the coupling rate $\kappa_c$ and internal losses $\kappa_0$ for the cut-off detuning and fixed other parameters (silicon nitride \cite{dmitriev2021hybrid}).
+We can see that for fixed pump power both $\kappa_c$ and $\kappa_0$ can not be chosen arbitrarily.
+Using \eqref{Pthreshold} and $f=1$ we introduce a maximal possible coupling rate for soliton to exist at given pump power:

+{For desired normalized pump amplitude $f$ at given pump power the value which bounds the coupling $\kappa_c$ is $\kappa_{\rm max}/f$ [see horizontal part of the upper black curve in Fig. \ref{fig:eff(Q)}] and for the maximal internal loss, bounding $\kappa_0$ is $\sqrt{4/27}\kappa_{\rm max}/f$ [see intersection of the upper black line and dash-dotted line in Fig. \ref{fig:eff(Q)}]. } Note that the $\kappa_{\rm max}$ actually does not depend on $\kappa_0$ as $P_0\propto \kappa_0^2$ and thus consists only of other trivial parameters and pump power.
+To increase the level of generalisation, we normalise all rate coefficients to the maximal coupling rate at given $f$ and dispersion -- to the maximal coupling rare.
+Then for the pump to comb efficiency \eqref{eff_p2c}, we get